pilotmoon/popclipweb/site/dev/js-environment.md

 bun install --dev typescript @popclip/types
 ```

-And then in your `tsconfig.json` file (add) add an explicit reference to the
+And then, in your `tsconfig.json` file, add an explicit reference to the
 types:

 ```json